rtib/puppet-cassandra/README.md

 | 3.11 | Debian:9<br>Ubuntu:16.04<br>Ubuntu:18.04 | OpenJDK-8 |
 | 4.0 | Debian:9<br>Debian:10<br>Ubuntu:16.04<br>Ubuntu:18.04 | OpenJDK-8<br>OpenJDK-11<br>OpenJDK-8<br>OpenJDK-8<br> |

-[^java]: Note, that this module will not manage any JDK installation.
+<a class="anchor" id="java">1</a>: Note, that this module will not manage any JDK installation.
 The JDK versions listed here are automatically installed via dependencies while the module is installing the latest available Cassandra version from the release branch.

 ## Setup